Open-Attestation/documentation-website/website/docs/integrator-section/webapp-tutorial/deploy-document-store-webapp.md

 ## Prerequisites

 - Google Chrome web browser
-- Metamask extension setup (You need to install Metamask extension in Google Chrome)
+- MetaMask extension set up in Google Chrome

 ![Admin Interface](/docs/integrator-section/webapp-tutorial/document-store-webapp/interface.png)

-## Change metamask network
+## Change MetaMask network

 <!-- #Flag# This section may need updating to reflect the new version of https://admin.opencerts.io/ -->

-Perform these steps to connect metamask to the network you want to use:
+Perform these steps to connect MetaMask to the network you want to use:
 1. Open the [OpenCerts Admin Portal](https://admin.opencerts.io/) in Google Chrome.
 2. On the Chrome address bar, click **Extensions**.
 Select **MetaMask**.